latticelabs/Mitty-deprecated-/SbgWrappers/Readme.md

 I'm not sure why.
 This puts a mild damper on things, since I often write code on the train etc. where I don't have an internet connection.**

-For Mitty I do the following things
+For Mitty I do the following things (while still inside the docker image i.e. having done `sbg sh`)

     sudo pip install sbgsdk --upgrade   # Make sure we have the latest SDK.